mouseandthebillionaire/anUncommonHistory/Process/Journal.md

 [^6]: Strangely enough, this ends up being really similar to the [Auldvent](https://www.mouseandthebillionaire.com/auldvent/) project that I built last year

 [^7]: See!

+[^8]: It is not working in the Playground tool right now, which is a bummer, but, again, a problem for another day